nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 .. include:: /includes/tfm.txt

-To test just the Bluetooth® LE Central Role operation, you need one of the following setups:
+To test just the Bluetooth LE Central Role operation, you need one of the following setups:

   * A smartphone or a tablet running a compatible application.
   * Another development kit running the :zephyr:code-sample:`ble_peripheral_hr` sample.